Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 [, ttime log? lazy list(s)! shyam] 8< this can also be done from Shyamscrypt (Prolog), but I think it's easier from a Shyamscript (Lisp) perspective; concurrency required
-^my future self will perform cpr (continuum preservation reservation; continuum preserved) reality can be rewritten as flappy bird the reason there is no mass is an illusion; reality could be any"-thing" from cotton balls, and fairy floss, to the unimaginable you need more braincells to expand intellectual capacity, but they're an illusion too adware unlock 100% of your brain by eeg, gañjā, nootropics, and other psychedelics
+^my future self will perform cpr (continuum preservation reservation; continuum preserved) reality can be rewritten as flappy bird the reason there is no mass is an illusion; reality could be any"-thing" from cotton balls, and fairy floss (atomic floaters), to the unimaginable you need more braincells to expand intellectual capacity, but they're an illusion too adware unlock 100% of your brain by eeg, gañjā, nootropics, and other psychedelics